-For the rewards program, SoFi members must download and use the app to manage banking accounts, credit cards, loan payments and investments.
+For the rewards program, SoFi members must download and use the company’s app to manage banking accounts, credit cards, loan payments and investments.
 For every app transaction, users earn redeemable points that can be applied toward student loan payments.
 (Some of these benefits are not available to residents of Ohio.)

-The Unemployment Protection Program grants a forbearance period for up to 12 months to members who have the loan in good standing and provide evidence of losing their job through no fault of their own.
+The Unemployment Protection Program grants a forbearance period for up to 12 months to members who have a loan in good standing and provide evidence of losing their job through no fault of their own.

 SoFi offers undergraduate, graduate, MBA, law school, health professions and parent loans.

 To apply for a private student loan with SoFi, student borrowers must: